algolia/instantsearch/docs/src/getting-started/using-components.md

 </script>
 ```

 **Info:** The Index component also accepts the searchStore as parameter.
-Here we used that to avoid us to repeat the Algolia credentials.
+Here we used that to avoid repeating the Algolia credentials.

-**Best practice:** Wrapping your search components with an `Index` component makes it easier to reason about the code.
+**Best practice:** Wrapping your search components with an `Index` component makes it easier to think about the code.
 All the logic is then declared inside of the template instead of being spread between templates and methods or objects.
-If you do not need to manually inject a search store, we recommend you stick with using the Index component.
+If you do not need to manually inject a search store, we recommend sticking with the Index component.